-The Group reported total revenue of \$87.3 million for the financial year ended 31 December 2020 ("FY2020") as compared to \$94.7 million for the financial year ended 31 December 2019 ("FY2019").
-Revenue has decreased mainly due to a drop in patient volume arising from deferment of non-essential medical services and the temporary closure of certain clinics during the Circuit Breaker period from April to June 2020 as a result of the COVID-19 pandemic.
-In addition, the decrease is also attributed to the decline in medical tourism due to the travel restrictions imposed by the Singapore and regional governments stemming from the pandemic.
+The Group reported total revenue of \$100.8 million for the financial year ended 31 December 2021 ("FY2021") as compared to \$87.3 million for the financial year ended 31 December 2020 ("FY2020").
+Revenue has increased mainly due to lower patient volume in FY2020 as a result of deferment of non-essential medical services and the temporary closure of certain clinics during the Circuit Breaker period in Singapore from April to June 2020, and the organic growth of the existing clinics.

-Gross profit decreased by 12.0% from \$43.2 million for FY2019 to \$38.0 million for FY2020 mainly due to decrease in revenue.
+Gross profit increased by 16.4% from \$38.0 million for FY2020 to \$44.3 million for FY2021 mainly due to increase in revenue.

-Distribution and selling expenses decreased by 18.3% which was largely driven by decrease in revenue.
-Administrative expenses decreased by 6.4% mainly due to the decrease in staff costs arising from wage credits received under the Job Support Scheme as part of the COVID-19 support provided by the Singapore Government.
-Financial expenses decreased by 29.1% as a result of lower interest expenses incurred on loans and borrowings with the repayment of loan principal and decrease in accretion of interest on deferred purchase consideration as all deferred purchase consideration had been paid during the financial year.
+Distribution and selling expenses increased by 4.1% which was largely driven by increase in revenue, offset by lower administrative fees paid due to the decline in medical tourism arising from the COVID-19 pandemic.
+Administrative expenses increased by 19.1% mainly due to: (i) increase in staff costs arising from lower wage credits received under the Job Support Scheme, increase in headcount due to the opening of new clinics, and higher bonus payout and salary adjustments; and (ii) increase in professional fees paid arising from exploration of potential business opportunities.
+Financial expenses decreased by 50.5% as a result of lower interest expense incurred on loans and borrowings with the repayment of loan principal, no accretion of interest on deferred purchase consideration as all deferred purchase consideration had been paid in July 2020, and no interest expense incurred for the convertible loan which was fully repaid in May 2020.

-The Group recorded an increase in share of profit of joint ventures and associates by 65.9% from \$0.3 million for FY2019 to \$0.5 million for FY2020.
-This is mainly due to profits earned by the associated company, CHA SMG (Australia) Pte.
-Ltd., offset by lower profits earned from the joint venture entity, PT Ciputra SMG, and losses incurred by the joint venture entity, SMG International (Vietnam) Pte.
-Ltd., as a result of the COVID-19 pandemic.
+The Group recorded an increase in share of profit of joint ventures and associates by 98.2% from \$0.5 million for FY2020 to \$0.9 million for FY2021.
+This is mainly due to higher profits earned by the joint venture entity, PT Ciputra SMG, offset by lower profits earned by the associated company, CHA SMG (Australia) Pte.
+Ltd. ("CSA").